Why teach pre-reading repertoire

 Here is a link to what my planning sheet looks like Sample Planning Outline

 I try to have a few pieces which are on the easier side for the student (2-3 weeks to learn), some pieces which are more difficult (maybe 8 weeks to learn).
 I choose one piece for each of the categories on my list (one or two might be left open because I think we won't be able to get to anymore repertoire).
 When I first began doing this, I would make sure to write down the level of each of the pieces so I could keep track if a piece ended up being too difficult.
 This helped give me a better idea of how to work through difficulty levels of pieces.
 (Again, please follow the blog so you will get updates when I do more detailed discussions on each of these styles and types of pieces with my findings of pieces in each of the categories.
-Some of the categories are more difficult to find at late elementary and early intermediate level - like French prep or counterpoint.
+Some of the categories are more difficult to find at late elementary and early intermediate level - like Impressionist or counterpoint.
 I can't wait to share my discoveries!)

 Here is an example of an outline I have finished for a student Finished outline